-Overview of social and workplace intelligence in Microsoft Graph
+Overview of people and workplace intelligence in Microsoft Graph

 The hundreds of millions of users of Microsoft 365 cloud services form part of the core of Microsoft Graph.
 The users' data is carefully managed, protected, and with proper authorization, made available by Microsoft Graph services to drive productivity and creativity in businesses.

 The profile API lets you, as app developers, model and represent people in Microsoft 365 services, and the profile card API lets administrators control the information showing on users' profile cards in the organization.